(ALMOST) EVERYTHING YOU EVER WANTED TO KNOW ABOUT THE RECORDING CONNNECTION

 Our program is modeled from the age-old externship approach, where you learn your craft on-the-job from a master.
 In this case, it means you train inside an actual recording studio or record company, and your mentor is an actual music producer or recording engineer in that facility.

 This is a crucial difference from other schools.
 Our students are learning in the actual environment in which they later want to work.
 There are so many things you can’t learn in a classroom about how a business really works, and that is one of the main reasons our program works so well.

 There’s an old cliché that it’s not about what you know—it’s who you know.
 In this business, the cliché is true—it IS all about who you know and who knows you.
 With our six-month externship program, you’re actually presented with the opportunity to sell yourself to somebody who could hire you once you’ve finished the program.

 It’s one-on-one exclusively in the studio.
 You follow a 20-course structured curriculum with your mentor and at the same time you’re learning about networking with different executives, producers, A-list clientele, day in and day out in the studio.
 You learn everything hands-on with nobody else in the classroom, just you and your mentor.

 Our students get an opportunity to sit in on real studio sessions with a real engineer who’s making Grammy-winning stuff.
 You’re not going to get that opportunity anywhere else.

 Our students go to class a minimum of two times per week.
 We have some students going seven times per week.
 It depends upon your schedule, your commitment to this program and to your career, and how well you impress your mentor.
-Being an apprentice (extern) inside a real recording studio is the very best way to break into this business, period.
+We believe being an extern inside a real recording studio is the best way to break into this business, period.

 Traditional audio schools might open a door or two for you some time after you graduate.
 Our program opens these doors from day one.
 From your first day, you’re already learning from a mentor who is a working audio professional.
 Someone’s guaranteed to give you the time that you need.
 And that’s a huge head start on life.